Removing an appointed guardian

 Withdrawal of a guardian

-If a guardian wishes to withdraw from his or her role an application must be made to QCAT.
+If a guardian wishes to withdraw from their role, an application must be made to QCAT.
 The tribunal must then give the guardian permission to withdraw.
-Only when this permission is given does the appointment and therefore the responsibilities of being an guardian finish.
+Only when this permission is given does the appointment and therefore the responsibilities of being a guardian finish.

 Descriptions of QCAT's jurisdiction on this website are general information only.
 They do not definitively describe the types of applications on which QCAT can make decisions.
 The relevant legislation determines QCAT's jurisdiction.
 If you are unsure about your legal rights, you should seek legal advice.
 Your individual circumstances should guide any actions taken to resolve your dispute.